prajn-a/atlan-fe/README.md

 ### Features

-- **Toggle Theme** : User can toggle between dark & light theme as per convenience
+- **Toggle Theme:** Users can switch between dark and light themes for a personalized viewing experience, enhancing readability and reducing eye strain.
-- **Schema Representation:** User can see schema of available table.
-This helps user get information about the data type of different field and helps in performing appropriate query.
+- **Schema Representation:** Gain insights into table structures with schema representation, offering a quick overview of data types, aiding users in crafting precise and effective queries.
-- **Query Selection** : User can toggle between different available query.
+- **Query Selection** : Seamlessly switch between predefined queries, streamlining the process of exploring and retrieving specific data sets.
-- **History** : Executed query is represented in the history componenent on the sidebar.
-The user can select these query to execute again.
+- **History** : Access a convenient history of executed queries, empowering users to revisit and rerun previous queries effortlessly for improved workflow efficiency.
-- **Copy, Clear**: User can copy the query entered in the editor or clear it completely as required.
+- **Copy, Clear**: Easily manage entered queries by copying them for reference or clearing the editor, providing flexibility and control over the query input.
-- **Output**: User can view the output of a particular query execution in the form of table.
+- **Output**: Visualize query results in a tabular format, enabling users to interpret and analyze data output more effectively.
-- **Export output**: User can export the table retrived as either JSON or CSV as required.
+- **Export output**: Empower users to export query results as JSON or CSV, facilitating seamless integration with other tools and systems.
-- **Toast Notifications** : User receives toast notification for edge cases.
+- **Toast Notifications** : Instantly receive concise and informative notifications alerting users to critical events and error messages, ensuring swift awareness of potential issues.

 ### Performance